BOHEMIAN NATIONAL POLKA

 adding polka variations from my research that weren't in František's Nasim Devam, and I repeated the first three sections to make it easier to remember.
 My Bohemian National Polka is

 choreography is essentially the same dance as František's Nasim Devam.
 That was my intent, anyway.
 It is still challenging, but is a social form, danced for pleasure, as the original polka was.

-My Bohemian National Polka choreography has always been intended, from the beginning, as a tribute to František Bonuš.
+The Bohemian National Polka choreography has always been intended, from the beginning, as my tribute to Professor Bonuš.

-He watched it in 1986 and told me that he loved this version.
-It also inspired him, the following year, to choreograph a Bohemian polka quadrille to Strauss' Feuerfest Polka.
+When František watched it in 1986, he told me that he loved my version.
+It also inspired him, in 1987, to choreograph a Bohemian Polka Quadrille to Strauss' Feuerfest Polka,

 You can watch 344 YouTube videos of BNP, from the U.S., Russia, France, Italy, Brazil, Corsica, Uruguay, Portugal, China, the Philippines, Japan and Korea here:

 Long polka choreographies like this indeed existed in the 19th century, usually practiced and performed at dance academies.

 See the explanation on the first two pages of my Romany Polka description, with several original examples,

 including Henri Cellarius' 128-bar polka choreography, which was exactly the same length as BNP.

-License plate of a dancer who loves this dance
+License plate of a dancer who loves Bohemian National Polka

 Music: Josef Strauss' "Feuerfest Polka" at 104 beats/min (not as fast as modern polkas).